Budapestby VisitCity Guides

 Where to Buy SIM Cards

-Airport: The most convenient but priciest option is at Budapest Ferenc Liszt International Airport.
-Head to the Universal Airport Hub in Arrival Hall 2B (next to Spar Supermarket) where Yettel offers tourist SIMs.
-Be aware that airport prices can be significantly higher – Yettel's 50GB plan costs around 15,000 HUF ($52) here compared to city center prices.
+Airport: This is the easiest option but you'll pay more.
+At Budapest Ferenc Liszt International Airport, go to the Universal Airport Hub in Arrival Hall 2B (it's next to the Spar Supermarket) where Yettel sells tourist SIMs.
+We learned the hard way that airport prices can be crazy high - Yettel's 50GB plan costs around 15,000 HUF ($52) at the airport compared to much cheaper prices in the city.

-City Center: For better deals, visit the official stores of Vodafone, Telekom, or Yettel in downtown Budapest.
-These stores are easily located using Google Maps and offer the full range of prepaid options at standard prices.
+City Center: For better deals, just visit the actual stores of Vodafone, Telekom, or Yettel in downtown Budapest.
+You can find them easily on Google Maps and they have all the prepaid options at normal prices.

-Online: Services like SimOptions allow you to order a Hungarian SIM card online for delivery or pickup, with plans starting from $15.90 for 15GB valid for 15 days.
+Online: Companies like SimOptions let you order a Hungarian SIM card online and either have it delivered or pick it up.
+Plans start from $15.90 for 15GB that lasts 15 days.

 ProviderPlanData AllowanceValidityPrice (HUF/USD)